-What Obsessive Compulsive Disorder Looks Like in Adults
+What Does Obsessive Compulsive Disorder (OCD) Look Like in Adults?

 OCD obsessions and compulsions are scarcely the same from one patient to the next.
 However, certain symptom patterns do exist to help point the way toward diagnosis and effective treatment.
 Read up on what OCD might look like in adults.

 Obsessive Compulsive Disorder (OCD) affects as many as 1 out of every 100 adults.
 The disorder is characterized by intrusive obsessions and all-consuming compulsions, and its impact on the lives of those who have it can be devastating.
 Even when OCD is managed with therapy or medication, it can have far-reaching consequences on a patient’s career, social life, and personal relationships.

 What does OCD look like in adults?
 Its symptoms are unique to each individual, but some common patterns do exist.
 Treatment is essential to managing the disorder and living a healthy life, but treatment can only follow an accurate diagnosis.
 So begin by getting a sense of what OCD may look like in different settings — particularly at home and at work.

 OCD Symptoms at Home

 In many cases, people with OCD are embarrassed about their symptoms, or unsure if diagnosable OCD is really the root cause.
 Others, even if they accept that they have OCD symptoms, believe they can control them with “willpower.”
 This isn’t true — no amount of willpower can cure a mental illness — and in order to manage your symptoms, you first must recognize that they exist, are impacting your daily life, and are not your fault.

 At home, OCD symptoms might look like:

 - Withdrawing from family and friends because of obsessions with contamination

 - Avoiding physical intimacy with a partner out of fear of germs, religious impurity, or intrusive violent thoughts